Tax Savings on LTC Policies

 New York State allows favorable state tax treatment of premiums paid for policies which qualify under the federal law and meet New York minimum standards.
 Long term care premium tax credit legislation was passed in 2000 and took effect in taxable years beginning in 2002.

-Additional legislation was passed increasing the tax credit for long term care insurance premiums from 10% to 20% for taxable years beginning in 2004.
+Legislation was passed increasing the tax credit for long term care insurance premiums from 10% to 20% for taxable years beginning in 2004.
+Additional legislation was passed capping the tax credit for long term care insurance premiums at $1,500 and making the tax credit only applicable to tax returns wherein adjusted gross income is below $250,000 for taxable years beginning in 2020.
 Any qualified policy covering long term care services that was approved in New York and issued before January 1, 1997, also qualifies for favorable tax treatment with certain limited exceptions.

 A qualified long-term care insurance policy is one that is: